ToniRV/catkin_package_maker/template/README.md

-# PLY ROS PUBLISHER
+# Template ROS package

-ROS publisher of PLY files as a Mesh or as a Pointcloud, given input filename via rosparams or via rosservice call
+This is a template ROS package

 # 1. Installation